kerrishotts/PhoneGap-HotShot-3-x-Code-Bundle/caverunner2/www/js/README.md

-# Why is there no keys in app.js?
+# Why is there no app.js?

 Easy: it has keys that I don't want to share with the world.